PrivSec-dev/privsec.dev/content/os/Android Tips.md

 If you trust the hardware enforced rate limiting features (typically done by the [Secure Element](https://en.wikipedia.org/wiki/Secure_cryptoprocessor) or [Trusted Execution Environment](https://en.wikipedia.org/wiki/Trusted_execution_environment)) of your device, a 8+ digit PIN may be sufficient.

 Ideally, you should be using a 8-10 word [diceware passphrase](https://en.wikipedia.org/wiki/Diceware) to secure your phone.
-This would make your phone unlock practially impossible to bruteforce, regardless of whether there is proper rate limiting or not.
+This would make your phone unlock practically impossible to bruteforce, regardless of whether there is proper rate limiting or not.

 ## Use Global Toggles